alancapvan/alancapvan.github.io/README.md

 ## 🎯 Purpose

 - Learn how to build and structure a real website
-- Get comfortable with writing HTML and CSS
+- Get comfortable with writing HTML, CSS, & JavaScript
 - Practice responsive design and personal branding
 - Showcase my work in a professional format

----

-## 🛠 Tech Stack

-- HTML5
-- CSS3
-- GitHub Pages (for free hosting and version control)

 ---